• 0

 All that's needed is a layer of mulch at the end of each season.

 You plant in it but never rotovate or re-dig the border.
 The aim is that the roots of the plants, natural microbes, organisms and bacteria living in the soil keep it cultivated for you.
-Breaking it up, enabling water to drain, nutrients to be absorbed and converted into food sources for the living organisms and plants.
-It’s also super easy once established.
-At the end of each growing season, you simply add organic matter or compost to the beds as a mulch and let nature do the rest.
+Breaking it up, enables water to drain, and nutrients to be absorbed and converted into food sources for the living organisms and plants.
+It's also super easy once established.
+At the end of each growing season, you simply add organic matter or compost to the beds as mulch and let nature do the rest.

 Raised beds are an excellent way to protect both your plants and your dogs.
 I frequently use raised beds in my dog-friendly garden design.
 You can also build inbuilt seating into them which helps save space in the garden.